MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-authentication-problems.md

 # Troubleshooting Bot Framework authentication

 <!-- Attention writers!!
-     When you create a new FAQ, please add the related link in the bot-service-troubleshoot-index.md proper section. -->
+     1 - When you create a new FAQ, please add the related link to the proper section in bot-service-troubleshoot-index.md.-->

 This guide can help you to troubleshoot authentication issues with your bot by evaluating a series of scenarios to determine where the problem exists.